Gbasta/Job-Salary-Analysis/README.md

 # Job Salary Analysis
 Analysis and interpretation of data based on data roles in the job market.
+See the full project by posting the github html link here: https://htmlpreview.github.io/

 The data has features of job title, work year, experience level, salary, remote ratio, and company size.
 My goal with this code is to see how good of a predictor each of these features are for salary in the job market.